pilif/pilif.github.com/_posts/2015-08-07-ipv6-in-production.md

 published: false
 ---

+Yesterday, I talked about [why we need IPv6](/2015/08/why-ipv6/) and to make that actually happend, I decided to do my part and make sure that all of our infrastructure is available over IPv6.

+Here's a story of how that went:

 First was to request an IPv6 allocation by our hosting provider: Thankfully our contract with them included a /64, but it was never enabled and when I asked for it, they initially tried to bill us CHF 12/mt extra, but after pointing them to the contract, they started to make IPv6 happen.

 That this still took them multiple days to do was a pointer to me that they were not ready at all and by asking, I was forcing them into readyness.
 I think I have done a good deed there.